Waewarin-C/MastersProject/README.md

   * View and edit account and preference settings
   * Logout

+### Language Used
+This project is done using Java and JavaFX with a little bit of CSS.

 ### Running the Application
 Simply clone the repo and run it

 ### Future Directions
 There is hope to implement a weekly view in the calendar so that the user will be able to switch between monthly and weekly views at their choosing, as well as possibly having the user set a default calendar view in the settings.

+Add arrows on the calendar so that users can go back and forth one month or one week at a time (depending on which calendar they are on).

+Also want to add more requirements for passwords to make them stronger.
+In addition, for further security, hash the passwords when the users sign up before storing them with the user information.

-There is also hope to expand the application to be able to keep track of mulitple accounts so that it can work with mulitple users.
+Hope to expand the application to be able to keep track of multiple accounts so that it can work with multiple users.
+There is also hope to find another way to store the users' information, such as in a database.

 ### Acknowledgements
 The calendar PNG/icon on the title bar is from the following website: